ansys/pyaedt-examples/README.md

   ```
   Notebook files can be opened, edited and run from within Jupyter using _right click > Open With > Jupytext Notebook_.

-## Why Jupytext?

-Jupytext is available from within Jupyter and lets you save Jupyter Notebooks as text notebooks.
-Multiple formats are supported and notebooks can be saved either as *Markdown files* with a ```.md```
-extension or *scripts* (for example with a ```.py``` extension).
-Text notebooks are conveniently edited and executed in Jupyter as notebooks.
-You could also edit them with your favorite text editor and get the changes back in Jupyter by re-loading
-the document.
-When a notebook is edited, the code is stored in plain text and this means Git
-will also see the changes as plain text.

 ## Code Style

 Code style can be checked by running: